-Books and periodical articles not available in the library are usually obtainable from other libraries through interlibrary loan.
+Any items not available in the library are usually obtainable from other libraries through interlibrary loan.
 The link for interlibrary loan request forms is on the Library's website.
 The staff at the Circulation or Reference desks can answer any questions.